yourneko/spreadsheets_serialization/README.md

-**Spreadsheets Serialization** allows you to map your data to Google Spreadsheets.
-Made for both study & fun.
+**Spreadsheets Serialization** is a tool for easy reading & writing data from Google Spreadsheets.
+Made for practice & fun purposes.
-* Serialization and deserialization of any user-made class.
-No limitations on class nesting;
+* Layout mark-up is based on simple set of Attributes.
+The mark-up of a class is valid in any context;
-* Mark-up uses a small number of attributes, no code required.
-The mark-up is valid for any context;
+* Recursive serialization algorithm deals with any depth of class hierarchy;
-* Deal with _ICollection<>_ types and non-generic array types using an _ArrayAttribute_;
+* Implicit range selection for reading & writing;
-* The result is configurable and human-readable;
+* Generic _ICollection<>_ types and non-generic array types supported.
+Use _ArrayAttribute_ on fields of those types;
-* Ranges for reading & writing are automatically calculated from the context;
+* The result is configurable and human-readable.
+Values can be edited in web interface;

 How to write:
 * Add **using Mimimi.SpreadsheetsSerialization**